 - Cost Effective: No additional data or cellular plans required

 * All horizontal accuracy specifications are based on in-field performance 95% of the time.

 ** Receiver convergence time varies based on GNSS constellation health, level of multipath, and proximity to obstructions such as large trees and buildings.

-Trimble RangePoint RTX correction services is powered by Trimble RTX technology.
-This new technology from Trimble leverages real-time data from a global tracking station network along with innovative positioning and compression algorithms to compute and relay satellite orbit, satellite clock, and other system adjustments to the receiver, resulting in the high accuracy positions.
+Trimble RangePoint™ RTX correction service is powered by Trimble RTX™ technology.
+RangePoint RTX leverages real-time data from a global tracking station network along with innovative positioning and compression algorithms to compute and relay satellite orbit, satellite clock, and other system adjustments to the receiver, resulting in the real time high accuracies.
 These adjustments are transmitted to the receiver via satellite (where coverage is available) and via IP (Internet Protocol) worldwide.

 Trimble RTX correction streams are delivered directly to your Trimble receiver via a cellular link; allowing you to calculate your position.
 To receive the correction messages, a receiver that has cellular connectivity (or connected to a device that has cellular connectivity) is required.

 When turned on, your receiver tracks the Trimble RTX (L-band) satellite as well as every other satellite in its field of view (including GPS, GLONASS and QZSS).
 From the L-band satellite, you will receive the Trimble RTX correction stream that allows you to calculate your position in real time.